neringabickmore/art-i-al/TESTING.md

 - **📖 User story:**

-*As a user, I am able to securely add, edit and delete the information for the specific artwork listed on the website.*
+*As a user, I can securely add, edit and delete the information for the specific artwork listed on the website.*

-*As a user, I am able to change the tags on the products to specify new items to promote them.*
+*As a user, I can change the tags on the products to specify new items to promote them.*

-*As a user, I am able to get an email with the customer orders when the purchases are made.*
+*As a user, I can get an email with the customer orders when the purchases are made.*

-*As a user, I am able to manipulate social media icons in the footer of the site (turn social media icons **on/off** and edit URLs).*
+*As a user, I can to manipulate social media icons in the footer of the site (turn social media icons **on/off** and edit URLs).*

 - **🧪 Test:**